Czech Republic men's national basketball team: 2000s

 Throughout the 2000s for the Czech Republic, the national team suffered numerous setbacks.
-Failed attempts to qualify for the EuroBasket on multiple occasions were demoralizing reminders that the team had to become stronger in order to compete with the best on the continental stage.
+Failed attempts to qualify for the EuroBasket on multiple occasions were demoralising reminders that the team had to become stronger in order to compete with the best on the continental stage.
 However, during qualification for EuroBasket 2007, led by national team veterans Jiří Welsch, Luboš Bartoň and Petr Benda, the Czech Republic would qualify for their second overall appearance at the competition.
 In their first game at the 2007 tournament, the national team would lose in a classic against the Dirk Nowitzki led Germany squad in overtime 78–83.
 The tough loss for the team carried over into their next match, where they would suffer a heavy defeat at the hands of Lithuania 95–75.
 With one game left in group play, and still an opportunity to advance the Czechs would come up short again, this time to Turkey 72–80 to be eliminated.

 2010s

 After missing out on the EuroBasket in 2011, the Czech Republic turned the page to qualify for EuroBasket 2013.
 Their first game of the tournament was against hosts Slovenia.
 However, the team would succumb in a narrowly contested game between the two sides 60–62.
 Although the Czechs would show resilience in their second match against Poland, behind a dominant game from big man Jan Veselý and his (23 points and 14 rebounds) to win 68–69.
 After the strong win for the Czech Republic, their third game of the tournament was a total calamity for the team, as they were completely mauled by the eventual champions Spain 60–39.
 The humbling loss for the team however, fueled them to a win in their next game against Georgia 95–79.
 Heading into their final match of group play, with the possibility of advancing all but gone the Czechs would fall to Croatia 70–53.

 The Czech Republic entered the EuroBasket 2015, after going (4–2) during qualifying to make their fourth EuroBasket appearance.
 To begin their 2015 tournament run, the Czech Republic was placed into Group D. The team would easily win their first two matches of the event, before their date versus co-hosts Latvia.
-However, strong games from team captain Tomáš Satoranský (22 points and 9 assists), and center Jan Veselý (17 points and 11 rebounds) wouldn't be enough as Latvia would prevail 65–72.
+However, even with strong games from team captain Tomáš Satoranský (22 points and 9 assists), and center Jan Veselý (17 points and 11 rebounds), Latvia still prevailed 65–72.
 After the loss, the Czechs would regroup to split their final two games of the group phase to advance to the Round of 16.
 There, the team displayed supreme focus to defeat Croatia 59–80, to send the team into the quarter-finals of the EuroBasket for the first time.
 With a chance to reach the semi-finals on the line, the Czechs would fall short against Serbia 89–75.
 After the tough loss, the team would play two more games in the Olympic bracket qualifier to finish the tournament.